-The Miami Waterkeeper Junior Ambassador program is a year-long program (with optional extension) that develops a cohort of young environmental leaders in South Florida.
-Through the Junior Ambassador program, these students will become community leaders by sharing their knowledge of issues impacting Biscayne Bay and the surrounding watershed and helping to organize volunteer events.
-This program will help students develop an understanding of the complex relationship between social, environmental, governmental, and economic issues that are central to cultivating a culture of environmental awareness and advocacy in South Florida.
+The Miami Waterkeeper Junior Ambassador program is a year-long program that develops a cohort of high school students into young environmental leaders.
+Through the Junior Ambassador program, South Florida students become community leaders by gaining an understanding of issues impacting Biscayne Bay and the surrounding watershed, receiving training in civic engagement and advocacy, sharing their acquired knowledge with diverse audiences, and helping to organize interactive volunteer events.

 Why Should I Apply?

-As a Miami Waterkeeper Junior Ambassador, you will develop personal and professional skills that will help you throughout high school, college, your career…and beyond!
-This program is specially designed to teach leadership, communication, civic engagement, and advocacy skills that can’t be learned in a classroom!
-As an ambassador, you will:
+As a Miami Waterkeeper Junior Ambassador, students develop personal and professional skills that will help them throughout high school, college, their career, and beyond.
+The program is specially designed to teach leadership, communication, civic engagement, and advocacy skills that cannot be learned in a classroom.
+As ambassadors, students:

 - Learn about local environmental issues

 - Earn community service hours

 - Educate members of their community on important issues